Imputation-Assisted-Randomization-Tests/codebase/code/Application/README.md

 ```
 python Main.py
 ```
-This will generate a file `p_values.txt` in the `Output` folder.
+This will generate a file `p_values.txt` in the `output` folder.
 It will contain all the p-values for Median Imputation, Algo 1 (Linear), Algo 1 (Boosting), Algo 2 (Linear), and Algo 2 (Boosting) for the WFHS dataset.

 ### Confidence Regions